 The magnificent rain vortex in the show stopper in an interior tropical garden.
 If you’re lucky enough to be there at night, take in the light and sound show at the vortex.

 While enjoying the foliage, visitors can bounce on sky nets, slip down slides and get lost in the mirror or hedge mazes, there is an admission fee for most of these activities, they’re not free.
 You even have to pay to use the giant slide, but admission to Jewel is free, and it is spectacular.

 The gardens at Jewel contain over 2,000 trees and 100,000 shrubs, making this one of the largest indoor plant collections in the world.

 There is also the 12m slide @T3.
-This one takes you to your departure gate if you spend a small sum at the airport’s retail outlets.
 This is separate from the Discovery Slides at Canopy Park, the top story of Jewel Changi.

 There are minimum and maximum height restrictions for these slides.
 Check if your child will be able to ride to avoid disappointed kids.

 There are also dedicated kids’ play areas at Changi, as there are at most large airports these days.
 You may be able to find some of the following, best to check directly with Changi Airport to see what will be open when you visit.

 - Dinokart Go Kart racing at T4 (older kids to 14 yrs)